pydata/xarray/doc/dask.rst

 Out of core computation with dask
 =================================

-xray v0.5 includes experimental integration with `dask <http://dask.pydata.org/>`__ to support streaming computation on datasets that don't fit into memory.
+xarray integrates with `dask <http://dask.pydata.org/>`__ to support streaming computation on datasets that don't fit into memory.

-Currently, dask is an entirely optional feature for xray.
-However, the benefits of using dask are sufficiently strong that we expect that dask may become a requirement for a future version of xray.
+Currently, dask is an entirely optional feature for xarray.
+However, the benefits of using dask are sufficiently strong that dask may become a required dependency in a future version of xarray.

-For a full example of how to use xray's dask integration, read the `blog post introducing xray and dask`_.
+For a full example of how to use xarray's dask integration, read the `blog post introducing xarray and dask`_.

-.. _blog post introducing xray and dask: http://continuum.io/blog/xray-dask
+.. _blog post introducing xarray and dask: http://continuum.io/blog/xray-dask

 What is a dask array?
 ---------------------